-Q. Can you get lice or bed bugs by sharing a laundry room (washers, dryers, folding table) with someone who has them?
+Q. Can you get lice or bed bugs by sharing a laundry room (washers, dryers, folding table) in your apartment building or at a laundromat with someone who has them?
 If so, is there anything that can be done to prevent it?

 A. Let’s tackle the issue on everyone’s minds first: Bed bugs.

 If you wash or dry your clothes at the hottest temperature, your risk of catching bed bugs through shared machines is minimal.

 “Basically what goes into the dryer at high heat for half an hour comes out safe as long as it is not overloaded.
 Washers on high heat are probably safe as well,” says our pest control guru Gil Bloom, president of Standard Pest Management.

 Note that some bugs or eggs could survive a cold water wash.
 So you could pick up someone else’s problem if you then air-dry some of your clothes rather than toasting them on high in the dryer.

 However, says Bloom, “The bigger danger has to do with carts and tables where laundry may be placed or stored.
 Some carts are canvas or cloth and they can be even more problematic."

 If you are particularly concerned, says Bloom, "take your laundry down in a bag that will be dried and placed clothes directly inside the washer, folding them when you get home on a white sheet, towel or cloth which will enable you to inspect for bed bugs.
 You could also do this on a sheet or plastic sheet in the laundry room."

 (Just be sure to get back down to the laundry room early before someone removes your clothes for you and puts them on the folding table.)